* Study finds that economic crisis made 6 million unemployed

 appeasing financial markets with tough spending reforms.

-The meeting was taking place a short distance from Syntagma
+The gathering was taking place a short distance from

-Square, the focus of often violent clashes over austerity
+Syntagma Square, the focus of often violent clashes over

 After six years of recession that many blame on